ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 If you look at how the tabulator works, you find no place for OS there.
 OS just does not have any tasks to do on such a kind of computer.

 Tabulators used rotating cylinders for performing calculations.
 The next generation of computers replaced the cylinders with [**relays**](https://en.wikipedia.org/wiki/Relay).
-A relay is a mechanical element that changes its state due to an electric current.
+A relay is a electromechanical element that changes its state due to an electric current.

 The German engineer [Konrad Zuse](https://en.wikipedia.org/wiki/Konrad_Zuse) designed one of [the first relay computers](https://en.wikipedia.org/wiki/Z2_(computer)) called Z2 in 1939.
 Then he improved this computer in 1941 and called it Z3.
 These machines perform a single elementary operation in milliseconds.
 They are much faster than tabulators.
 This performance gain happens thanks to applying relays instead of rotating cylinders.